-Damper Function
+Damper Function:

 The Damper is operated by moving the handle on the upper left side of the stove.
-(Figure 31) It has two positions: OPEN, to start the fire and load fuel, and CLOSED, for greatest efficiency and heat.
-When the damper is closed, exhaust gases travel through a secondary combustion chamber at the rear of the stove before flowing into the chimney.
+(Figure 24) It has two positions: OPEN, to start the fire and load fuel, and CLOSED, for greatest efficiency and heat.
+When the damper is closed, exhaust gases pass through an insulated catalytic burner before flowing into the chimney.